 Hi!
-My name is Louise James (Tilly to my friends) and I have designed the Buttafly for your health and well-being.
+I’m Louise James (Tilly to my friends) and I have designed the Buttafly for your health and well-being.

-Quite simply, I am passionate about helping everyone find the key to unlocking their full potential through physical awareness.
-There is no doubt that unraveling the postural habits of a lifetime (almost no matter how old you are) can have a transformative effect on how you feel about yourself, the world and your place in it.
+Quite simply, I am passionate about helping everyone find the key to unlocking their full potential through physical awareness and believe that unraveling our postural habits can have a transformative effect on how we feel about ourselves, the world and our place in it.

-As a Chartered Physiotherapist I have more than 30 years’ experience as a body worker and on a personal level, have always enjoyed keeping fit and healthy – aerobics in the eighties gave way to running, hill-walking, squash, cycling, swimming and qi gong.
-But for all this, I have never been very supple.
-And so when I started Yoga in 2005, I was incredibly challenged by sitting cross-legged on the floor.
-Ironically, the Sanskrit name for this position translates to “easy pose” – but like so many, I struggled to get comfortable, constantly fidgeting, invariably slumping, finding it difficult to breathe into the belly and eventually, complaining of back ache.
-I tried sitting on a regular Yoga block but still I slouched and now had the added discomfort of the front edge of the block digging into the back of my thighs!
+I have more than 30 years’ experience as a Chartered Physiotherapist and have always enjoyed keeping fit and healthy – running, cycling, swimming, squash etc. But for all this, I have never been very supple and so when I started Yoga in 2005, I was incredibly challenged by sitting cross-legged on the floor.
+Ironically, the Sanskrit name for this position translates to “easy pose” but like so many, I struggled to get comfortable or sit well, and mostly found myself slumping, making it difficult to breathe properly and causing my back to ache.
+Sitting on a regular Yoga block didn’t help either – still I slouched!

 The fluid curves and its wedged-shape also make for a supremely versatile prop for use in Yoga and Pilates – or any situation where support is required to help make a position or posture more comfortable.

-Perhaps it most unique function, however, is as a device to off-load the spine in supine lying, providing an opportunity for the natural intelligence of the body to unwind in any which way it needs to – this is explained fully in the section Buttafly for Back Care.
+Perhaps it most unique function, however, is as a device to off-load the spine in supine lying, providing an opportunity for the body to unwind – this is explained fully in the section Buttafly for Back Care.

-Buttafly was given wings to fly at the OM Yoga Show in Manchester in 2015.
-Since then, it has achieved accolades from fellow physiotherapists, osteopaths, chiropractors, craniosacral therapists and practitioners of Yoga and meditation around the globe.
-It gives me great pleasure to know that my creation is helping people to have an improved experience of their Yoga and meditation practice, that it provides an invaluable tool for back care and for sitting balance exercises by people who face all kinds of physical challenges, including Multiple Sclerosis, Parkinson’s and autism.
-This is a wonderful testament to my professional life and I am feel very blessed to walk this path and be of service.
+Buttafly has achieved accolades from fellow physiotherapists, osteopaths, chiropractors, craniosacral therapists and practitioners of Yoga and meditation around the globe. and is proving to be an invaluable tool for back care and for sitting balance exercises by people who face all kinds of physical challenges, including Multiple Sclerosis and Parkinson’s disease.

 The Buttafly comes in 3 models